Cloudmancermedia/cdk-resources/README.md

-# Unofficial Comprehensive AWS CDK Resource List
+# Unofficial Comprehensive AWS CDK Resource List - Updated August 2024
 <!-- Watch on [YouTube](https://www.youtube.com/@cloudmancer) -->

 This is a compilation of free and paid resources for the AWS CDK.